hsadler/flask-vue-project-seed/README.md

 - vue-router
 - Architecture:
   * Services (handle state and business logic, injectable into views and components)
-  * Views (top level web page wrappers)
+  * Views (top level page components)
   * Components (UI building blocks, reusable, nestable)

 ## More Information:

-`make up` runs both a Flask backend server and a webpack frontend server simultaneously.
-The webpack frontend server proxies the Flask backend.
-The app directory is a Docker mounted volume, and changes to backend and client files will be automatically reflected.
+`make up` runs a Vue frontend server, a backend JSON API server, a MySQL database, and a Redis cache.
+Changes to frontend source files and backend source files are automatically reflected via hot-reload.

 ## Getting started with the full-stack app example: